Patrick Hastings: Savidge Inquiry

 In 1928, Hastings became involved in the Savidge Inquiry.
 Sir Leo Chiozza Money was a noted journalist, economist and former Liberal MP.
 On 23 April 1928, he and Irene Savidge were sitting in Hyde Park in London when they were arrested by two plain-clothes police officers and taken to the nearest police station, where they were charged under the Parks Regulation Act 1872 with committing an indecent offence.
 The next morning, they were remanded for a week at Great Marlborough Street Police Court.
 At the next hearing a week later, the case was dismissed by the magistrate, who criticised the police for failing to contact a man seen running through the park to establish some kind of corroborative evidence, and failing to report at once to Scotland Yard to avoid having to charge the defendants immediately.

 After his release, Money immediately spoke to his official contacts, and the next morning the matter was raised in the House of Commons.
 It was suggested that the police evidence was perjured, and as a result the Home Secretary William Joynson-Hicks instructed Sir Archibald Bodkin, the Director of Public Prosecutions, to investigate the possibility of perjury.
 Bodkin had Metropolitan Police Commissioner William Horwood appoint Chief Inspector Collins, one of his most experienced CID officers, to investigate the claims and interview Savidge.

 The next day, two police officers (Inspector Collins and Sergeant Clarke) and one policewoman (Lilian Wyles) called at Savidge's workplace and took her to Scotland Yard, where she was questioned.
 The events of that day were brought up two days later in the House of Commons, where it was alleged that Savidge had been given a "third degree" interview by Collins lasting for five hours.
-A public outcry followed, and the Home Secretary appointed a tribunal to investigate.
+After public outcry, the Home Secretary appointed a tribunal to investigate.